lucasteligioridis/bam/README.md

     Warning: Permanently added '172.10.10.101' (ECDSA) to the list of known hosts. local_file.txt                                           100%    0     0.0KB/s   00:00

-You can run the above command with the --scp-download to download files from remote servers locally.
+You can run the above command with the `--scp-download` to download files from remote servers locally.

 **INSTANCE INFO**

 You can get important instance information information in whatever format you specify.
-By default the format is in `table` if the --output flag is not specified and by default will only search for currently running instances.
+By default the format is in `table`, you can change the format by using the  `--output` option.
 See below for examples:

     > bam --instance-info "instance-name"